jsgounot/MAGBinning/README.md

 The pipeline uses several times [checkpoint](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#data-dependent-conditional-execution) to finely adapts its process to generated bins.
 Therefore, the number of remaining rules will most likely increase during the pipeline execution.

-#### The issue with CheckM
+#### The issue with CheckM (version 1)

 [CheckM lineage workflow](https://github.com/Ecogenomics/CheckM/wiki/Workflows#lineage-specific-workflow) uses pplacer to identify the lineage of the bin into a taxonomic tree.
 This process is memory intensive and scales linearly.
 In this pipeline, we assume that you might have a lot of bins, coming at different times.
 This way, we run Checkm individually for each sample.
 However, this might be suboptimal for low bins quantity and low memory setup, I hope this will not be a big issue for you.
 I noticed that Checkm crashes on some cluster configurations.

-#### Bins refinement - A memory expensive process
+#### Bins refinement - A memory expensive process (if you use CheckM 1)

 The binning refinement tool uses `checkM` completeness and contamination values on all binning result **and** binning combinations.
 This means that for a single sample with refinement from 3 binners, you have 3 + 4 ``checkM`` analyses to do. `checkM` internally uses `pplacer` which is known to be slow and requires [at least 35Gb of memory](https://github-wiki-see.page/m/Ecogenomics/CheckM/wiki/Installation).
 This can be improved by using additional `pplacer` threads, but the memory requirement is linear to the number of threads involved, so this is not an ideal solution.
 If memory is absolutely not an issue for you, you might want to change `checkM` calls directly in the snakemake pipeline at `workflow/binqual.snk`.
+This issue is mostly resolved using `CheckM2` which does not use `pplacer`.

 #### Reassembly - A CPU expensive process

 This step uses [unicycler](https://github.com/rrwick/Unicycler) for each bin and can be particularly intensive, especially if you have high depth.
 This process involves 32 CPUs and `unicycler` calls several software, including [spades](https://www.biostars.org/p/267228/) which is known to take a lot of memory for some well-covered samples, [especially when it is too multi-threaded](https://www.biostars.org/p/267228/).
 You might need to reduce the rule to 16 CPUs.
 I do not recommend using the reassembly mode unless you have a low number of samples (< 20) or unlimited resources.

+### Known bugs

-#### BUG: Out of jobs ready to be started, but not all files built yet
+#### Out of jobs ready to be started, but not all files built yet

 You might hit this message, linked [to this issue](https://github.com/snakemake/snakemake/issues/823), usually almost at the end of the pipeline.
 This is not a big issue, and you can just run the pipeline again with the same arguments, snakemake will continue where he stopped and finish the last rules.

-## Limiting factors and todo list
+### Limiting factors and todo list

 * Allow long-read mapping when short-reads are not available
 * Unicycler sometimes crashes